 Using the formula above applied to our example:

-For an example of the second approach, assume that the assets are expected to generate cash flows of $250,000,000 per year for 10 years after the terminal year and that the firm has a 8.5% cost of capital.
+As an example of the second approach, assume that the assets are expected to generate cash flows amounting to a total of $250,000,000 per year for 10 years after the terminal year and that the firm has an 8.5% cost of capital.
+To calculate the additional amount of cash flow over 10 years use the same formula as the first approach as follows, and note that the $250,000,000 must be discounted to the present value using the 6.5% inflation-adjusted cost of capital.

 The terminal value as calculated by the multiple approach is based on an assumption that the business could be sold for a multiple of some chosen fundamental measure of value such as revenue or net income, one that’s observable for comparable businesses.